Luflosi/dyndnsd/README.md

 If you want to update an IP address in your local network at home, I recommend using your router for this if possible.
 Your router knows when its IP address changes and can send an update immediately.
-This removes the need for frequent periodic updates.
+This removes the need for frequent periodic updates while also updating the IP address(es) immediately.

 ## List of tested routers (please add to this list)
 - FRITZ!Box routers
 - OpenWrt

 ## IPv6 addresses
-This daemon provides the most flexible IPv6 support of any DNS update client I know of.
+This daemon provides the most flexible IPv6 support of any DNS update server I know of.

 This is required if you run the update client on your router but want to update the DNS record of a device behind the router.